Chilllyy/CameraPlugin/README.md

     <ul>
         <li>
             1. Install the server plugin, make sure you have a free port to host the webserver (restart your server after you change the port)

-                - Make sure to modify the url, that is what is sent to the players to view.
-It should point to the port assigned below it
+            <sub>Make sure to modify the url, that is what is sent to the players to view.
+It should point to the port assigned below it</sub>
         </li>
     </ul>
 </details>